Deepak020202/90DaysOfDevOps/Task10.md

 ```
 ---
-# Reflection on Docker’s Impact in Modern Software Development 🚀
+# 2.Reflection on Docker’s Impact in Modern Software Development 🚀

 Docker has transformed modern software development by offering a more efficient, consistent, and scalable way to build, deploy, and run applications.
 With its containerization technology, Docker allows developers to package applications and their dependencies into isolated environments, ensuring reliability across various platforms and minimizing compatibility issues.